Retractions on closed sets: Introduction

 \section{Introduction}

+In topology, a retraction is a continuous map from a topological space into a subspace whose restriction to this subspace is the identity map on the subspace \cite[\S 1.2]{tomDieck}.
+The retractions on manifolds or closed subsets of Euclidean vector spaces considered in this paper are first-order retractions: they are retractions in the sense of topology that satisfy a first-order condition (see Section~\ref{sec:ProjectiveRetractionsClosedSets}).
+These retractions enable to generate trajectories on the set on which they are defined with prescribed initial position and velocity.

-A retraction on a manifold is a smooth mapping from the tangent bundle, i.e., the union of all tangent spaces, onto the manifold that satisfies some conditions; see \citet[\S 4.1]{AbsilMahonySepulchre} or \citet[\S 3.6]{Boumal} for a precise definition.
-Enabling to move from a point on the manifold in the direction of a tangent vector while staying on the manifold, retractions offer an efficient alternative to the Riemannian exponential mapping to perform computational tasks on manifolds, such as optimization \citep{AbsilMalick,AbsilOseledets2015}, interpolation \citep{SeguinKressner}, and numerical integration \citep{SeguinCerutiKressner}.
-To enlarge their scope of applicability, the concept of retraction has been extended to arbitrary closed subsets of Euclidean vector spaces, which merely requires the replacement of the tangent space with the tangent cone.
+A retraction on a manifold is a smooth map from the tangent bundle, i.e., the union of all tangent spaces, onto the manifold that satisfies some conditions; see \citet[\S 4.1]{AbsilMahonySepulchre} or \citet[\S\S 3.6 and 8.7]{Boumal} for a precise definition and \citet[\S 4.10]{AbsilMahonySepulchre} for historical notes.
+Enabling to move from a point on the manifold in the direction of a tangent vector while staying on the manifold, retractions offer an efficient alternative to the Riemannian exponential map to perform computational tasks on manifolds, such as optimization \citep{AbsilMalick,AbsilOseledets2015}, interpolation \citep{SeguinKressner,ZimmermannBergmann}, and numerical integration \citep{SeguinCerutiKressner}.

+To enlarge their scope of applicability, the concept of retraction has been extended from manifolds to arbitrary closed subsets of Euclidean vector spaces, which merely requires the replacement of the tangent space with the tangent cone.
 In the context of optimization on the determinantal variety \cite[Lecture~9]{Harris}